t2-project/documentation/source/microservices/deploy.rst

 | You can build all other services (with minor exceptions) the same way.
 | You just need to replace 'order' with the respective service name.

-| If you want to build all services at once, you can use the script ``build-all.sh`` provided in the :file:`kube` repository.
+| If you want to build all services at once, you can use the script ``build-all.sh`` provided in the :file:`devops` repository.

 Step 0 : Clone Repositories
 ----------------------------------------------------